-If the MFD you are using displays an error message of any kind please report it to a Library Rover or the Information and Loans Desk on Level B. Library staff will be able to re-credit your account and cancel your print job.
+If the MFD you are using displays an error message of any kind please report it to a Rover or the Library Service Desk on Level B. Library staff will be able to re-credit your account and cancel your print job.

 Library staff will attempt to rectify any problems that may be preventing you from using an MFD.